mcgurk/Arduino-USB-HID-RetroJoystickAdapter/C64_keyboard/README.md

 RESTORE 104
 INS/DEL 14
 ```
-It goes to /usr/lib/vice/C64/theC64-sym-CLASSIC.vkm in ext4 partition of firmware-image.
+Copy theC64-sym-CLASSIC.vkm to /usr/lib/vice/C64/theC64-sym-CLASSIC.vkm in ext4 partition of firmware-image.
 (THEC64_for_OPI.img or THE_VIC_20_for_OPI.img)

 ## OBSOLETE: Issues (all issues are fixed in newer BMC64 versions)